tony-aw/tinycodet/README.md

 ## 1.1 Description

-The `tinyoperators` R-package adds some infix operators, and a few functions, for better coding etiquette.
-It primarily focuses on 4
+The `tinyoperators` R-package adds some infix operators, and a few functions.
+It primarily focuses on 4 things:
-things:

 1)  Float truth testing.
 2)  Reducing repetitive code.